ooni/ooni.org/content/about/glossary.md

 ### Domain name

-A domain is a name that we attribute to websites (when we create them), so that we can more easily remember and access them.
+A domain is a name that is commonly attributed to websites (when they're created), so that they can be more easily accessed and remembered.

 For example, **twitter.com** is the domain of the Twitter website.